JoinColony/purser/docs/api.md

 Create a connection to an Ethereum blockchain.
 This is achieved differently by the various providers.

-HTTP API endpoint for _etherscan_ and _infura_, injected into the webpage in the case of _metamask_, or local RPC connection in the case of _localhost_.
+HTTP API endpoint for _etherscan_ and _infura_, injected into the webpage in the case of _metamask_, or local RPC connection in the case of _jsonRpc_.

 #### Imports: